 Through our Reference Notes® securities program, we sell large issues of long-term debt that provide investors worldwide with a high-quality, liquid investment vehicle.
 Reference Notes® securities are regularly issued, U.S. dollar denominated, non-callable fixed-rate securities, which we currently issue with original maturities ranging from two through ten years.
 We have also issued €Reference Notes® securities denominated in Euros, but did not issue any such securities in 2007 or 2006.
 We hedge our exposure to changes in foreign-currency exchange rates by entering into swap transactions that convert foreign-currency denominated obligations to U.S. dollar-denominated obligations.
-See "QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK - Interest-Rate Risk and Other Market Risks - Sources of Interest-Rate Risk and Other Market Risks" for more information.
+See "QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK - Interest-Rate Risk and Other Market Risks" for more information.